 According to Wikipedia, a sustainable traveler should strive “to make only a positive impact on the environment, society and economy” while visiting a place.

 Eco Tourism – or ecotourism – is defined by The International Ecotourism Society as “responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education.”

-Some of the benefits of ecotourism are minimizing tourist impact, building awareness, providing positive experiences and improving conservation.
+Some of the benefits of ecotourism are minimizing tourist impact, building awareness, supporting local communities, providing positive experiences and improving conservation.